GeertRoks/geertroksdotcom-Portfoliosite/nuxt-app/content/blog/post/linux-ssh-config.md

 [//]: # (blog post about ~/.ssh/config file)
-[//]: # (Refer to ansible as that was why I looked at it)
+[//]: # (Refer to ansible as that was why I looked at it) As I was exploring Ansible for managing my servers, I came accross the use of the ssh config file.
+I was used to using a password to ssh into any machine, but for an automatic configuration system this is not practical.
+Therefore we want to use cryptographic SSH keys as the authentication method to start the ssh session.

+Since I learned this I use this for any machine I manage, as it takes just a minute set up and saves so much time when SSH'ing into the machine as I don't have to look up the randomly generated pasword in my password manager.
+In this post I summarize everything I have learned about using ssh keys and managing these keys using the SSH config file.

 ## Step 1: Generate SSH keys
 To connect to a server using ssh keys, we first need an ssh key.
 This key can be generated using the `ssh-keygen` command.